bhits/pcm-api/README.md

 ### Prerequisites

 This API uses *[MySQL](https://www.mysql.com/)* for persistence and *[Flyway](https://flywaydb.org/)* for database migration.
 It requires having a database user account with Object and DDL Rights to a schema with default name `pcm`.
 Please see [Configure](#configure) section for details of configuring the data source.
 This API also uses *[ClamAV](http://www.clamav.net/)* anti-virus engine to scan clinical documents.
 It can be setup by using *[docker-clamavd](https://hub.docker.com/r/dinkel/clamavd/)* and also can be installed on server.
-Please see *[Installing ClamAV](http://www.clamav.net/documents/installing-clamav)* for details
+Please see *[Installing ClamAV](http://www.clamav.net/documents/installing-clamav)* for details of configuring the data source.

 ### Commands